Permafrost/Tundra/readme.md

     # converts all keys in the given IData document to lower case
     tundra.document.key:lowercase($document, $recurse?)

+    # converts all keys in the given IData document to upper case
+    tundra.document.key:uppercase($document, $recurse?)

     # returns the list of top-level keys in the given IData document
     tundra.document:keys($document)